 One of the many reasons I love New York is because the opportunity to discover hidden gems in the city never ends.
 No matter how long I live here, I will continue to experience new things and places off the grid.
-Here’s an example.
-Last week when I walked on a block that I’ve never walked on before, I stumbled upon the bucolic and beautiful Greenacre Park.
-Oddly enough, I’d wandered around this area of Midtown East before because I used to work less than 10 minutes from here.
+Greenacre Park is an example.
+I stumbled upon this little gem in Midtown East.
+Oddly enough, I’d wandered around this area before because I used to work less than 10 minutes from here.
 Sure, I’d heard about Greenacre Park, but I never made a dedicated trip to see it.
 Not realizing that it was located on 51st Street between Second and Third Avenues (the exact block where I was), I was surprised when I spotted it.
 Of course, I had to go inside.

 When I entered, I found a few people relaxing, so the park was quiet except for the sound of the waterfall, and what a wonderful sound that was.
 I walked around the perfectly landscaped pocket park and admired every square inch.
 The greatest part of my visit was feeling removed from New York if only for a short time.
 Thanks to the crashing waterfall, I heard no sounds of the city, and I felt a sense of calm and respite from frantic Midtown, just steps away.